Guides

 Frequently Asked Questions

 Yes.
-Residents need a separate $22 trout stamp to fish trout waters.
+Residents need the separate $21 trout supplement to fish trout waters.
 Nonresident all-species licenses already include trout privileges.

 Free Fishing Day is Saturday, June 6, 2026.
 Kids 15 and under can fish without a license through Free Fishing Week, which runs through the following Friday.